Receiving transfers

 Example

-Using your test Secret Key, create an AccountNumber from your backend, attaching an internal customer ID id_cliente:
+Using your test Secret Key, and your Account ID create an AccountNumber from your backend, attaching an internal customer ID id_cliente:

 curl --request POST \